 Meet the School of Literature and Languages

 In the School of Literature and Languages, we have a long-standing history of offering master’s courses that meet the needs of both industry and society.
-Our courses are ranked top 10 for creative writing in the Complete University Guide 2021 and top 5 for modern languages and linguistics in the Guardian University Guide 2021.
+Our courses are ranked top 10 for modern languages and linguistics in the Guardian University Guide 2022.

 Why choose the School of Literature and Languages?

 By choosing to complete your postgraduate studies with us, you’ll become part of a close-knit community of research-active staff and students and will benefit from one-to-one support, expertise from leaders in their respective fields, enhanced employability and opportunities to attend events, conferences and seminars.

 For English literature or creative writing students, we offer a structured environment to help you complete a research project and learn how to write more creatively, surrounded by new genres and experts.
 On our creative writing course, you’ll engage with intriguing literary theory and writing techniques, and discover how to find your niche and engage with the publishing world.
 On our literature course, we’ll advance your understanding of literary theory, sharpen your academic writing and add authority to your critical voice.